 What is brand experience?

-Brand experience is a form of experiential marketing that uses omnichannel touchpoints to build a sense of connection, affiliation, and trust between a brand and its audience.
+Brand experience is an experiential strategy that uses omnichannel touchpoints to build a sense of connection, affiliation, and trust between a brand and its audience.
 Chris Cavanaugh said it best; “[It’s] about designing a sensory experience that brings a person into a lasting and meaningful relationship with a brand”.

 To understand what brand experience is, you need to step back and look at the bigger picture.